 - an access regulation system that enforces security policies and access privileges;

 - a report and audit system that monitors activity in the overall system.

-Other identity access management tools include automatic provisioning software, password-manager, security-policy enforcement applications, monitoring apps, multi-factor authentication, single sign-on, and more.
+Identity access management tools can include automatic provisioning software, password managers, security-policy enforcement applications, monitoring apps, multi-factor authentication, single sign-on, and more.

 With the advancement of technologies and an increased number of data breaches, it takes more than a strong login and password to protect an account.
 That’s why more and more IAM solutions use biometrics, physical tokens, machine learning, and artificial intelligence in their systems.